vuejs/vue-cli/docs/guide/html-and-static-assets.md

 webpack's runtime will inject prefetch links when the parent chunk is loaded.

 ::: tip
 Prefetch links will consume bandwidth.
-If you have a large app with many async chunks and your user are primarily mobile and thus bandwidth-aware, you may want to disable prefetch links and manually select chunks to prefetch.
+If you have a large app with many async chunks and your users are primarily mobile and thus bandwidth-aware, you may want to disable prefetch links and manually select chunks to prefetch.
 :::

 ### Disable Index Generation